kejsardamberg/START2/README.md

 Examples of perceived problems with regular conferences:

-* Vendor expectation management focus from commersial business agendas
+* Vendor expectation management focus from commercial business agendas
 * Sponsor pleasing from conference staff means sales or marketing presentations rather than true knowledge sharing
 * Bleak presentations that has to be made with thoughts on the least knowledgeable person in the expected target audience
 * Presenters boasting their experiences rather than open up displaying their fears, problems or weaknesses for support by others